josephjohnsonatgithub/Sample_Code/README.md

 # Sample_Code
-Run `ParseICEWS.ipynb`
+`ParseICEWS.ipynb` runs GT-CHES on ICEWS data

-nqueens is a stand-alone problem that returns the solutions for the n-queens problem.
+`nqueens` is a stand-alone problem that returns the solutions for the n-queens problem.
 The user will be prompted as to which inputs to make.

-LinearProgram.cs is a simple linear program that optimizes profit for mineral production within certain parameters.
+`LinearProgram.cs` is a simple linear program that optimizes profit for mineral production within certain parameters.